10 Recession-proof Businesses

 During recessions, job security becomes the number one priority as workers flock toward so-called recession-proof businesses.
 Recession-proof businesses are traditionally defined as industries that either thrive during rotten economic times or at least survive unscathed.

 The global financial crisis of 2007-2009, however, rewrote the rules about recessions.
 Many economists are now saying that there's no longer such a thing as a recession-proof business.
-The best that employees can hope for is a recession-resistant job [source: Chase].
+The best that employees can hope for is a recession-resistant business, meaning one with a better chance than most of riding out a recession [source: Chase].

-The key to job security during a recession, experts say, is to find a career that shows long-term growth potential, is immune from outsourcing and isn't tied to the fickle tastes of consumers [sources: Burt].
+The key to job security during a recession, experts say, is to find a company or industry that shows long-term growth potential, is immune from outsourcing and isn't tied to the fickle tastes of consumers [sources: Burt].